 A common misconception among consumers is that roll packing causes permanent damage to the mattress.
-However, mattresses in a box are designed to be highly resilient.
+In fact, mattresses in a box are designed to be highly resilient and are equally as durable as conventional beds from brick-and-mortar stores.
 Once the plastic wrapping is removed, the layers will expand until the bed reaches its full intended shape.
 The foams, coils, and other components should fully recover in one to two days without any sort of damage.

-There are many reasons to choose an online mattress brand over a brick-and-mortar seller.
+There are many reasons you may prefer an online mattress brand over a brick-and-mortar seller.
 These include the following:

-Mattresses in a box may be removed from their packaging as soon as they reach the customer’s residence.
+Mattresses in a box may be removed from their packaging as soon as they reach your residence.
 The process for unboxing a new bed is as follows:

 Most new mattresses emit off-gassing smells due to volatile organic compounds (VOCs), which are released when the bed is unboxed.
 VOCs are relatively harmless but they carry a distinct chemical odor that many people find unpleasant.
 In most cases, mattresses will stop producing these smells after a few days, if not sooner.
 However, some mattress materials are associated with stronger and/or more persistent odor.